Video to Text Description (VTT)

 Matching and Ranking Subtask (Optional):

-Given a set of X short videos, along with 5 sets of text descriptions (each composed of X sentences), the subtask is as follows:
+Given a set of X short videos, along with 5 sets of text descriptions (each composed of at least X sentences), the subtask is as follows:

 - Return for each video a ranked list of the most likely text description that corresponds (was annotated) to the video from each of the 5 sets.